Stay safe with expert advice from Anonymous hackers and British Intelligence:

 3. Take control of your passwords

-It’s advice as old as the internet: always use strong passwords.
-Make sure your cell phone, tablet, and computer passwords are complex, non-obvious, and known only to you.
+The advice as old as the internet: use strong passwords.
+Make sure your cell phone, tablet, and computer passwords are complex, not obvious and known only to you.

 4. Control your online life